What is Disequilibrium?

 If prices become too high, the demand for a product or service will decline to the point that suppliers will need to reduce the price.
 Conversely, if prices are too low, the demand for a product or service will increase to the point that suppliers will either raise prices or produce more.
 In practice, economic equilibrium is only a theory.
 The market forces are always evolving and dynamically changing so that the market never truly reaches an equilibrium.

 The earlier instances where the price becomes too high or too low are examples of disequilibrium.
 Therefore, a simple way to explain disequilibrium is that it is a market where supply does not match demand, causing an imbalance.
 In theory, eventually, the markets would find a new economic equilibrium when the market forces rebalance.

 Causes of Disequilibrium

-In a perfectly efficient market, the market would always remain in economic equilibrium; however, no market in the real word can operate with full efficiency.
-There are a variety of external factors and variables that cause the markets to become imbalanced.
+In a perfectly efficient market, the market would always remain in economic equilibrium; however, no market in the real world can operate with full efficiency.
+Various external factors and variables cause the markets to become imbalanced.
 The external forces may tip either the demand, supply, or both sides of the markets out of their natural state.

 Some causes of disequilibrium include: